Clinical Trials (PDQ®)

 - Patients must not have known or suspected hypersensitivity to mannitol

-- Patients must receive a 12-lead electrocardiogram (EKG), chest x-ray, serum creatinine, complete metabolic panel including serum glutamic oxaloacetic transaminase (SGOT) or serum glutamic pyruvic transaminase (SGPT), electrolytes, and bilirubin testing within 28 days prior to registration in order to establish baseline measurements; questions regarding patient safety in regards to results of these tests should be directed to the Study Coordinator
+- Patients must receive a 12-lead electrocardiogram (EKG), chest x-ray or computed tomography (CT) scan, serum creatinine, complete metabolic panel including serum glutamic oxaloacetic transaminase (SGOT) or serum glutamate pyruvate transaminase (SGPT), electrolytes, and bilirubin testing within 28 days prior to registration in order to establish baseline measurements; questions regarding patient safety in regards to results of these tests should be directed to the Study Chair

 - No prior malignancy is allowed except for adequately treated basal cell (or squamous cell) skin cancer, in situ cervical cancer, or other cancer for which the patient has been disease-free for three years